 Rangers are citizens of Jilakin Rock City who encourage self-reliance, individual accountability, and shared responsibility.
 Rangers mediate situations involving citizens, the Blazing Swan organisation, or cooperating agencies.
-When circumstances dictate, Rangers act to uphold the principles of our community.
+When circumstances dictate, Rangers act to uphold the principles of our Community.
+Rangers also work closely with and support the Event Management Team to ensure a safe and vibrant event.